mcampbell508/mcampbell508.github.io/_posts/2017-12-17-recommended-documentation-for-a-web-team.md

 layout: post
 title:  "My experience and recommendations for internal documentation"
 date:   2017-12-17 15:20:59 +0000
-categories: documentation wiki developer team
+tags: documentation wiki developer team
 ---

 Here are some of my recommnendations for pages that could help improve overall knowledge, for new & current team members.
 Maybe you won't need all of them, as situations will differ from one team to another.